Tornado outbreak sequence of December 1–6, 1953: Fort Polk–Alexandria–Dry Prong–Tullos, Louisiana

-Delta, Louisiana/Downtown Vicksburg–Waltersville, Mississippi
+Vicksburg, Mississippi

-On December 5, a powerful and destructive tornado touched down over Southern Delta, Louisiana and crossed the Yazoo River in Warren County, Mississippi and struck Downtown Vicksburg, causing major devastation throughout the city.
+This powerful and destructive tornado touched down near the small community of Delta, Louisiana in Madison Parish, the rapidly growing and strengthening tornado would then crossed the Yazoo River in Warren County, Mississippi, and struck Downtown Vicksburg, causing major devastation throughout the city.
 It destroyed electrical services and multiple buildings in and around downtown, ignited several fires, and totaled numerous automobiles.
-In total, 38 people were killed, 270 others received injuries, and total damages were estimated at $25 million.
-The tornado is officially estimated to have been an F5 tornado on the Fujita scale; however, the rating is questionable, since the tornado demolished frail structures.
-Tornado researcher Thomas P. Grazulis classified the tornado as an F4.
+The tornado was officially given an F5 rating, but the rating is questionable since the tornado reportedly demolished only frail structures.
+Thomas P. Grazulis unofficially gave this tornado an F4 rating.

 Non-tornadic effects

 On December 1, severe thunderstorm winds destroyed several barns and chicken houses, damaged a house, and blew down a few trees in Huntsville, Texas.
 Several fronts produced strong winds throughout various regions on December 4, causing severe damage and several casualties.
 In Southeastern Wisconsin, one person was killed and another was injured while in Central Arizona, there were seven injuries and one death.
 Additionally, severe thunderstorm winds injured seven people near Clarksdale, Mississippi on December 5.